 Are flies able to evolve to become immune to fly sprays?
 I am guessing if worms can become tolerant of de-wormers than flies can do something similar.
 I know they serve some sort of purpose in our ecosystem but I wish they didn't like horses or their manure at all!

-There is a very fine line between "hobby" and "mental illness". - DAVE BARRY
+There is a fine line between "hobby" and "mental illness". - Dave Barry

 I used Equispot by Farnam and it is working wonders.
 I don't need any extra fly spray when I ride for the first week and a half.
 Right when it is almost time to put a new dose I do need some fly spray but it still repels the ticks.